CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Blocks/IBlock.md

 * Using the getBlock(x,y,z) on an [IWorld](/Vanilla/World/IWorld/).
 * Using getBlock() on ContentTweaker's [ICTBlockState](/Mods/ContentTweaker/Vanilla/Types/Block/ICTBlockState/)

+Tips: Only using the second way, the `data` ZenGetter will return an nonnull IData!

 ## Zengetters

 | Getter     | What does it do                | Return Type                            |